radiantlogic-v8/documentation-new/documentation/upgrade-guides/upgrade74-81.md

 ![Install IDDM](Media/new-iddm-app3.jpg)

 >[!note] Production SaaS environments are created with 2-node RadiantOne clusters.
-If your RadiantOne cluster requires more nodes, you can manually scale up the application once it is deployed.
+If your RadiantOne cluster requires more nodes, you can manually scale up the number of nodes once it is deployed.

 ### Create Secure Data Connector